huazhixi/chooseGoodsAttributesDemo/Pods/YYWebImage/README.md

 Requirements
 ==============
-This library requires a deployment target of iOS 6.0 or greater.
+This library requires `iOS 6.0+` and `Xcode 7.0+`.

 License
 ==============
-YYImage is provided under the MIT license.
+YYWebImage is provided under the MIT license.
 See LICENSE file for details.

 <br/><br/>